Carmageddon

 Carmageddon is a vehicular combat video game released for personal computers in 1997.
 It was produced by Stainless Games and published by Interplay Productions and Sales Curve Interactive.
-It was later ported to other platforms, and spawned a series.
+It was ported to other platforms, and spawned a series.

-In 2011, Stainless Games obtained the rights to Carmageddon from Square Enix Europe. iOS and Android ports were released in 2012 and 2013, respectively.
+In 2011, Stainless Games obtained the rights to Carmageddon from Square Enix Europe (now Eidos Interactive). iOS and Android ports were released in 2012 and 2013, respectively.
 THQ Nordic acquired the rights to the Carmageddon series from Stainless Games in December 2018.

 Gameplay

-The player races a vehicle against several other computers controlled competitors in various settings, including city, mine, and industrial areas.
-The player has a certain amount of time to complete each race, but more time may be gained by collecting bonuses, damaging the competitors' cars, or by running over pedestrians.
-Unusually for a racing game, checkpoints do not extend the time limit.
+The player races a vehicle against several other computer-controlled competitors in various settings, including city, mine and industrial areas.
+The player has a certain amount of time to complete each race, and more time may be gained by collecting bonuses, damaging the competitors' cars or by running over pedestrians.

-Races are completed by either completing the course as one would a normal racing game, "wasting" (wrecking) all other race cars, or killing all pedestrians on the level.
+Races are completed by either completing the course as one would a normal racing game, "wasting" (wrecking) all other race cars or killing all pedestrians on the level.
 The game includes thirty-six racetracks, played across eleven different locations.
-The game features three instrumental remixes from Fear Factory's album of 1995, Demanufacture.
+The game features three instrumental remixes from Fear Factory's 1995 album Demanufacture.